apache/druid/docs/content/design/index.md

 * **Timestamp column**: We treat timestamp separately because all of our queries center around the time axis.

-* **Dimension columns**: Dimensions are string attributes of an event, and the columns most commonly used in filtering the data.
+* **Dimension columns**: Dimensions are attributes of an event, the columns most commonly used in filtering the data.
 We have four dimensions in our example data set: publisher, advertiser, gender, and country.
 They each represent an axis of the data that we’ve chosen to slice across.